-To date, a significant amount of pre-clinical evidence has been generated to support imaging activated T cells to predict response to checkpoint blockade in tumors or monitor the development of autoimmune disease.
+To date, a significant amount of preclinical evidence has been generated to support imaging of activated T cells to predict response to checkpoint blockade in tumors or to monitor the development of autoimmune disease.
 Early clinical trial results have been mixed, with PD-1 PET imaging correlating with response and IL-2 PET imaging demonstrating no correlation.
-In addition, some agents, including AraG (NCT04726215, NCT05096234) and NOTA-hGZP (NCT04169321) are currently under investigation in clinical trials.
-One current limitation of several pre-clinical targets (IFN- $\gamma$ , OX-40, CD69) is the lack of human-specific probes for translation to clinical trials.
-The temporal dynamics of the immune system may make antibody imaging challenging due to the extended timelines between injection and image collection.
-Ideally, high affinity ligands for these targets with rapid pharmacokinetics would allow for robust implementation into a clinical imaging paradigm.
+In addition, some agents, including 18F-AraG (NCT04726215, NCT05096234) and NOTA-human GZP (NCT04169321), are currently under investigation in clinical trials.
+One current limitation of several preclinical targets (IFN-y, OX-40, CD69) is the lack of humanspecific probes for translation to clinical trials.
+The temporal dynamics of the immune system may make antibody imaging challenging because of the extended timelines between injection and image collection.
+Ideally, high-affinity ligands for these targets with rapid pharmacokinetics would allow for robust implementation into a clinical imaging paradigm.

 The opportunity for one or more of the current imaging approaches to impact cancer immunotherapy remains high.
-Approaches that stratify early response in individual patients or provide quantitative assessments of novel single agent or combination immunotherapies in early phase clinical trials would provide the greatest immediate impact to cancer treatment.
-Continued testing of probes in clinical trials, in addition to translation of promising targets is necessary to advance the field.
+Approaches that stratify early response in individual patients or provide quantitative assessments of novel single-agent or combination immunotherapies in early-phase clinical trials would provide the greatest immediate impact on cancer treatment.
+Continued testing of probes in clinical trials, in addition to translation of promising targets, is necessary to advance the field.